jamiecollinson/jamiecollinson.com/content/post/disassembling-ricoh-gr-for-sensor-cleaning.md

 ---
 date: 2016-05-30T00:00:00Z
-published: true
 title: A guide to disassembling the Ricoh GR for sensor cleaning
+toc: true
 ---

-The Ricoh GR is an excellent camera.
-A camera which has managed to displace all my former dalliances due to it's small size, near-perfect ergonomics and incredible performance.
+The Ricoh GR is an excellent camera, which has managed to displace all my former dalliances due to it's small size, near-perfect ergonomics and incredible performance.
 But it does have a design flaw.
 Dust gets sucked into the lens assembly far too easily.

 On a recent trip I found lots of annoying dust spots.
-This is easy to fix, but tedious when you need to go through every.
-Single.
-Frame.
+This is easy to fix, but tedious[^1].

 I'd heard that cleaning the sensor wasn't too difficult, but the [best guide I found online](http://www.pentaxforums.com/forums/161-ricoh-gr/261769-disassembling-gr-sensor-cleaning.html) was missing some details.
 I thought I'd put together a full guide with pictures.